 Community Development and Housing Authority staff will continue to identify opportunities to collaborate on grant applications to help meet the needs of public housing.
-In the past, the CDBG-EAP grant that supported the renovation of the Calumet Apartments, increasing the number of accessible
+In the past, the CDBG-EAP

 The resident council, GrandRosaWest, reviews and has input on administrative policies that affect the residents.